dan-fritchman/dan-fritchman.github.io/content/nba-patches.md

 * Atlanta Hawks (1x, 1958)
 * Sacramento Kings (1x, 1951)

-These two teams come off either as total wanna-be's, or just delusional.
-(And were among the motivation for this writing.)
+These two capture the point of our principles.
+Both teams violate both of them.
+They each won once, eons ago, and both have moved since.
 The Kings' sole championship came as the Rochester Royals in 1951, and the Hawks' came as the St Louis Hawks in 1958.
-Both violate both of our principles for patches: they are super-old, and both teams have moved.
-One changed names to boot.
+Along with their moves, one changed names to boot.
 The retention of the name "Hawks" is really the only bright spot here.

-If there is no other take-away from this article, let it be a reminder of how pathetic these two teams look.
+These two teams likely generate the majority of the double-takes referenced in our introduction.
+They come off as either total wanna-be's, or just delusional.
+(And were among the motivation for this writing.)
+If there is no other take-away from this article, let it be a reminder of how pathetic they look.

 ### Tier 2a: The Borderline

-This leaves five teams on the fringe.
-In order of most recent titles:
+This leaves the remaining five teams on the fringe.
+In order of most recent championships:

 * Philadelphia 76ers (3x: 1955, 67, 83)
 * Washington Bullets/ Wizards (1x: 1978)